alessandrablasioli/Bone-Conduction-Denoising/DENOISER/README.md

 ![tests badge](https://github.com/facebookresearch/denoiser/workflows/tests/badge.svg)

-This is only for the validation of the results of the following project, that was uses as a baseline.
+This is only for the validation of the results of the following project, which was used as a baseline.
 You can find the validated results in the outputs folder.

 We provide a [PyTorch][pytorch] implementation of the paper: [Real Time Speech Enhancement in the Waveform Domain][arxiv].